 - CC1: contrasting color (Dark Brown)

 - CC2: contrasting color (Light Brown)

 - BLO: back loop only

 - FLO: front loop only

-- Join w/ a sc: click here for photo tutorial
+- Join with a standing sc: click here for photo tutorial

 - Color Change Tutorial & Tips: Click here for photo tutorial